leodarkseid/SmartEsop/README.md

 # Employee Stock Option Plan

 This smart contract is an Employee Stock Option Plan implemented in Solidity.
 It allows for the management and granting of stock options to employees.
 The contract is designed to be owned by an address and provides various functions for adding employees, granting stock options, setting vesting schedules, and managing vested and exercised options.
+This contract was also designed to allow Stock Options to be allocated as many times as possible

 ## Contract Details